OletiSatishKumar/Tourism_website_using_React/README.md

 For running the Application

 1. install dependencies:
    - npm install
-2 .Run the code:
+2 .
+Run the code:
   - npm run dev